chrisizeful/SaveLoad/README.md

 ## Features Overview

 - **Def System:** Inspiried by the modding system of [Rimworld](https://rimworldgame.com/), every piece of game content is defined in JSON as a 'Def'.
 Allows for the easy creation, extension, organization, and updating of game content without the need for code.
 - **DependencyGraph:** Allows for specifying per-mod dependencies and incompatibilities.
 Checks for and prevents cyclic dependencies and references.
 Provided each mod properly configures its list of dependencies and incompatibilities, users don't need to worry about the order of their mod list as it will automatically be ordered correctly.
-Additionally, this allows defs to safely reference other defs.
+Additionally, this allows Defs to safely reference other Defs.
 - **Serialization:** JSON converters are provided for every Godot type.
-- **ModViewer:** A themed UI scene that allows for managing lists of mods.
+Easily serialize and deserialize entire Nodes and their children, or other types.
 - **Automatic PCK Packing:** Mod creators do not have to use Godot to manually pack their mods.
-Instead, the API packs all mods when the game is run.
+Instead, the API packs all mods when the game is first run.
 - **DLL Support:** Load C# assemblies that can hook into the game via StartupAttribute.
 - **A/sycnhronous Loading:** Easily load assets asychronously via AssetLoad.
 Load mods synchronously or asynchronously via SaveLoad.
 Both provide callbacks allowing you to update a loading screen.
 - **Un/load individual mods** Load entire directories of mods or load and unload individual mods.
 Enable users to create lists of mods which they can de/activate one by one or entirely.
+- **ModViewer (UNFINISHED):** A themed UI scene that allows for managing, activating/deactivating lists of mods and individual mods.

 ## Usage